MicrosoftDocs/azure-ai-docs/articles/ai-studio/quickstarts/get-started-code.md

     :::code language="python" source="~/azureai-samples-nov2024/scenarios/inference/chat-app/chat-template.py" id="create_response":::

-Run the script to see the response from the model with this new input.
+Run the revised script to see the response from the model with this new input.

 ```bash
 python chat.py